smizell/verbose/docs/specification.rst

 6. ``queryParams`` - An array of available query parameters
 7. ``uriParams`` - An array of available parameters for the URI template
 8. ``hreft`` - URL template
+9. ``mapsTo`` - An array of Verbose Paths to map a query to another property
+10. ``typesOf`` - For pointing to another semantic or schema for the query

 Example
 #######